An Introduction to DigitalOcean Spaces

 - While some compatibility issues with Transmit 5 were solved in the Transmit v.
 5.0.5 release, it is not yet compatible with Spaces.
 Please use Transmit 4 as a workaround.

 - List-objects-v2 pagination does not work

-- Space actions (create/delete) do not include the IP address that conducted the action
+- Space actions (create/delete) do not include the correct IP address that conducted the action

 - Uploading hundreds or thousands of files via cloud.digitalocean.com may not complete reliably.
 (For this use case, leverage s3cmd or other 3rd party tools mentioned in this tutorial)

 During the Spaces Early Access period, participants identified several features of interest we're considering for future releases.
 Is there something you'd like to see on this list?
 Let us know on UserVoice.